 General education courses can be completed prior to admittance into the program.
-These courses can be taken at the Belleville, Sam Wolf Granite City or Red Bud campuses.
+These courses can be taken at the Belleville, Sam Wolf Granite City, Red Bud campuses or online.
 If general education courses are not completed by the start of the program, they must be completed during the semesters listed in the course sequence.

 The program begins each fall and spring semester and the sequence of courses will vary depending on the beginning semester.
 For spring start in January, courses are offered at Anderson Hospital in Maryville, IL.
 For fall start in August, courses are offered at Memorial Hospital in Belleville, IL.